Brownian Motion in the Hilbert Space of Quantum States and the Stochastically Emergent Lorentz Symmetry: A Fractal Geometric Approach from Wiener Process to Formulating Feynman's Path-Integral Measure for Relativistic Quantum Fields: Wiener Fractal Measure and Renormalization

 \section{Wiener Fractal Measure and Renormalization}

-Now we are ready to have a new look to the renormalizability problem of quantum field theories.
+Now we are ready to have a new look at the renormalizability problem of quantum field theories.
 Actually, the Wiener fractal measure provides a profound understanding of renormalizability.
-To see this within a better way let us turn back to the original (real valued) Wiener fractal measure and the equatuin of (\ref {wiener4}).
+To see this in a better way let us turn back to the original (real valued) Wiener fractal measure and Eq. (\ref {wiener4}).
 One should note that each individual integral of (\ref {wiener4}) for a local potential $V_i(f_n)$ is actually of the following form

 for some $y_n \in \mathbb R$ and with $\nabla f$ the gradient of $f$.
 Therefore, $I_{\mathcal N}$ is roughly written as; $I_{\mathcal N} \propto \mathcal J_{\mathcal N}^N$.
 In fact, in physics we readily assume that the number of the time slices $N$ could be enlarged arbitrarily, hence we may simply replace the role of $N$ with $g( \mathcal N)$, for $g(\mathcal N):\mathbb N \to \mathbb N$ a monotone increasing function, and fix $t_{g(\mathcal N)}=T$ and $t_{-g(\mathcal N)}=-T$ for all $\mathcal N$.
 This assumption may cause a slight redefinition of the Wiener renormalizable functions, which is now referred to as the \emph{Wiener renormalizable sequence}.
-Actually, a Wiener renormalizable sequence is a set of functions $\{F_{\mathcal N}(f_n(t_{g(\mathcal N)}),\cdots,f_n(t_{-g(\mathcal N)})\}$, which has two properties;
+Actually, a Wiener renormalizable sequence is a set of functions $\{F_{\mathcal N}(f_n(t_{g(\mathcal N)}),\cdots,f_n(t_{-g(\mathcal N)})\}$, which has two properties;\\

-\textbf{i)} Each $F_{\mathcal N}(f_n(t_{g(\mathcal N)}),\cdots,f_n(t_{-g(\mathcal N)}))$ is a Wiener fractal convergent function in $C_{\mathcal N}$.
+\textbf{i)} Each $F_{\mathcal N}(f_n(t_{g(\mathcal N)}),\cdots,f_n(t_{-g(\mathcal N)}))$ is a Wiener fractal convergent function in $\mathbf C_{\mathcal N}$.

 \textbf{ii)} The sequence of the Wiener path-integrals